 The Davis Bike Collective is run via consensus, discussion, and voting.
 Everyone is welcome to attend and lend us their ideas and opinions, though only inducted Ministers can vote.
 Our meetings generally occur every third Monday of the month, though location varies so you should check our calendar.

 A Minister is a mechanic that runs a shift at the Davis Bike Collective.
-If you are interested in running a shift, you first have to learn the ropes as an Acolyte and shadow other Ministers for a while.
+If you are interested in running a shift, you first have to learn the ropes and shadow other Ministers for a while.
 Ministers open and close the shop, teach folks how to fix their bikes and coordinate volunteers during the shift.

 There is always much to do around the shop besides being a mechanic.
 We need help organizing the space, making signs, cleaning up, taking out the trash and recycling, triaging through bicycle parts, stripping bicycles for parts, etc. Show up at the Collective and ask the Minister on duty what needs to be done that day.